BananaAcid/hex-and-rgba/README.md

 with `-s` as css rgba: `rgba(123,123,123,0.8)`

 ## Changes

+2.0.0 - 17 May 2022
+added ES6 module
+added new css rgba syntax to be parsed with rgbaToArray

 1.4.2 - 19 Apr 2022
 changed readme (added browser modules info, some infos added)